CAS in Forensic Imaging and Virtopsy® UZH

 We will not accept more than a certain number of registrants for each module of the course.

-Administrative contact and questions
+Course contact and questions

 Please contact us in case you have any questions regarding the course!